China shares track US stock futures higher as Fed acts to stabilise banks

 SHANGHAI, March 13 (Reuters) - China and Hong Kong stocks rose on Monday, tracking gains in global peers after U.S. authorities stepped in to limit the fallout from the collapse of Silicon Valley Bank (SVB).

-The blue-chip CSI 300 Index .CSI300 and Hong Kong's Hang Seng benchmark .HSI were up more than 0.5% each in early morning trade.
+The blue-chip CSI 300 Index .CSI300 climbed roughly 0.5%, and Hong Kong's Hang Seng benchmark .HSI surged more than 1.5% in early morning trade.

+"The move cut off the spread of pessimism among depositors in the short term, gave the market confidence, and prevented bank runs," said Pang Xichun, research director at Nanjing RiskHunt Investment Management Co.

+"Uncertain fundamentals put pressure on the U.S. dollar and led to passive appreciation in the yuan, which will benefit China assets in the near term."

 In a joint statement, the U.S. Treasury and Federal Reserve announced a range of measures to stabilise the banking system and said depositors at SVB SIVB.O would have access to their deposits on Monday, sending U.S. stock futures up in early Asian trade.